bluething/blogging-platform-api/README.md

 * Simple scripts or one-off utilities where blocking I/O is fine and dependency size matters.

 But for a modern Spring Boot microservice—especially one that may grow into reactive or clustered deployments—Lettuce is the recommend choice for its performance, scalability, and feature set.

+### About Eventual Consistency

+#### What happen when elasticsearch node goes down
+When you split reads between your primary store (MySQL/Redis) and your search index (Elasticsearch), you naturally get eventual consistency: writes go to MySQL first, then asynchronously to ES.
+If an ES node is down when you publish your indexing event, you need a strategy to guarantee that you don’t lose those updates once ES comes back up.
+Here are the most common patterns to handle that gap:

+##### Durable, Acknowledged Messaging with Retries
+* Persistent messages
+  Configure your message broker (RabbitMQ or Kafka) so that every “post.updated” or “post.created” event is written to disk before acknowledging the write.
+This ensures that, even if the broker or your publisher crashes, the event isn’t lost.
+* Publisher confirms / acks
+  Use publisher-confirmation (RabbitMQ) or producer acks=“all” (Kafka) so your app knows the message truly landed.
+Don’t remove or expire the Redis cache or mark the write fully done until you’ve got that confirmation.
+* Consumer-side retries
+  On the worker side, wrap your ES indexing logic in a retry loop with exponential backoff.
+If ES is down, the worker doesn’t ack the message, so the broker will redeliver once ES is back.
+* Dead-Letter / Parking Queue
+  If after N retries ES is still unreachable, route the event to a dead-letter queue so you can inspect and replay those few problematic events manually.

+##### Transactional Outbox Pattern
+Instead of writing directly to your broker, you:
+1. Inside the same DB transaction that writes (or updates) the post in MySQL, also insert a row into an outbox table (post_outbox), recording the post ID and event type.
+2. Commit that single DB transaction—this guarantees that if the post write succeeds, the outbox row is guaranteed too, and vice versa.
+3. A separate poller or CDC (e.g. Debezium) reads new rows from the outbox table and publishes them to your broker.
+4. Once published successfully, it marks the outbox row as dispatched (or deletes it).

+Why it helps: the outbox is atomic with your post write.
+Even if ES—and thus your broker—is completely down during the transaction, the outbox row remains waiting.
+Once the broker/ES come back, the poller will reliably pick it up and index the post.

+##### Fallback Search or Dual-Source Query

+If ES is down briefly, clients calling /posts?term=foo could:
+* Return an error (503) to indicate search is unavailable, or
+* Fall back to a simple DB query with LIKE %foo% (slow, but functional) so you still return results—knowing they’ll be fully up-to-date.

+This ensures your API remains available even if search is degraded.

+##### Monitoring & Alerting
+* Queue depth / lag
+Track the number of unprocessed messages or consumer lag.
+A growing backlog is an early warning that ES is struggling.
+* ES health checks
+Use Spring Actuator or an external monitoring system (Prometheus + Grafana) to alert when your ES cluster turns yellow/red or when bulk-reindex latencies rise.

+##### Putting it all together
+1. Write to MySQL inside a transaction.
+2. Record an outbox row alongside that write.
+3. Poll or CDC the outbox → publish to broker (persistent + confirmed).
+4. Worker consumes → retry-index into ES until success → mark outbox row done.
+5. Read /posts from Redis/MySQL; read /posts?term=… from ES or fallback to DB if ES unavailable.
+6. Monitor broker queue depth and ES health to detect and address issues quickly.

+This combination ensures that—even if Elasticsearch is down during writes—all post events will reliably flow into ES once it recovers, preserving eventual consistency for search.

 ### Lombok Issues